Xsysstar/Nerds.Library/README.md

 ### Limiting scope

-I'm not doing anything about library business policies (late fees) or content administration (managing the books in the library itself).
+I'm not doing anything about:

+- library business policies (late fees);
+- content administration (managing the books in the library itself)
+- warehouse management (in particular: substituting one physical book copy for another)

 There's no explicit requires to implement these features and there's a world of possibilities there.

 There's more things to investigate in the world of libraries, like the [Dewey Decimal Classification](https://en.wikipedia.org/wiki/Dewey_Decimal_Classification) and e-books.
 Not doing anything with that